sail-c/jwst-spring/docs/version/index.md

 # Version Information

 ## NIRCAM
-**v1.0**：Similar to the CEERS pipeline, improve WCS calibration and background subtraction algorithms.
+**v1.0**：Similar to the [CEERS NIRCam pipeline](https://github.com/ceers/ceers-nircam), improve WCS calibration and background subtraction algorithms.

 **v1.1**：Modify Modify the pipeline to move the WISP and 1/f processing steps to Stage 2, in order to insert the persistence masking process.